sedostheatre/sedos.co.uk/input/news/2020-03-04-candide-and-such-stuff-win-prizes.md

 ---
 title: Candide and Such Stuff win prizes
-date: '2017-06-01'
+date: 2017-06-01
 image: /assets/26095154323_e52b320079_c.jpg
 extract: Two Sedos 2016 shows were honoured at the NODA London Awards
 ---
-We're delighted to announce that Sedos won two major awards at last Sunday's 2017 NODA London Awards at the Radlett Centre.
+**We're delighted to announce that Sedos won two major awards at last Sunday's 2017 NODA London Awards at the Radlett Centre.**

 The District 1 Flame Award was given to our "excellent" production of *Candide*, with the judges noting that the show was " both entertaining and a challenge for the performers...and a fine example of the current and growing standard community theatre currently enjoys."